Emergency Medicine

 • Pale, gray, or blue-colored skin, lips, or nail beds, depending on skin tone

 You can count on Emerson Hospital in an emergency.
 The Polo Emergency Center is always open.
-Located at Emerson Hospital’s main campus in Concord, our fully equipped, 22-bed department is staffed around the clock by board-certified physicians, physician assistants and nurses with specialized emergency medicine training.
+Located at Emerson Hospital’s main campus in Concord, our fully equipped, 22-bed emergency department is staffed around the clock by board-certified physicians, physician assistants and nurses with specialized emergency medicine training.

 Pediatric emergency care, too

-Emerson’s Emergency Department also has pediatric experts — an emergency medicine specialist and a staff pediatrician — who are always on call in the hospital.
+Emerson’s emergency department also has pediatric experts — an emergency medicine specialist and a staff pediatrician — who are always on call in the hospital.

 Many of our clinical staff and support personnel also have completed advanced training in caring for very sick children, including certification in Pediatric Advanced Life Support.
 We also have a Pediatric Intervention Team (PIT) to help families and children cope with emergency medical care.